 \subsection{Increasing Noise Levels}

 We conduct two studies using the three algorithmic variants and the three benchmark problems.
 In the first, the resilience to noise is studied by applying varying noise levels on the dependent component of each data set.
 We use normally distributed random noise scaled by the respective target to model relative noise.
-The noise levels, \ie, $\ell = \{0.1, 0.3\}$, are applied using

-for each datum~$i$.
 Each algorithm-noise level combination is run for 31~times for statistical comparison.
 The results are shown in \Cref{fig:increasingnoiseplot}.